zowe/docs-site/docs/user-guide/configure-zos-system.md

 If `ZWESECUR` encounters an error or a step that has already been performed, it will continue to the end, so it can be run repeatedly in a scenario such as a pipeline automating the configuration of a z/OS environment for Zowe installation.

 It is expected that system programmers at a site will want to review, edit where necessary, and either execute `ZWESECUR` as a single job or else execute individual TSO commmands one by one to complete the security configuration of a z/OS system in preparation for installing and running Zowe.

-If Zowe has already been launched on a z/OS system from a previous release of Version 1.8 or later, then you are applying a newer Zowe build.
-You can skip this security configuration step unless told otherwise in the release documentation.

 If you want to undo all of the z/OS security configuration steps peformed by the JCL member `ZWESECUR`, Zowe provides a reverse member `ZWENOSEC` that contains the inverse steps that `ZWESECUR` performs.
 This is useful in the following situations:
 - You are configuring z/OS systems as part of a build pipeline that you wish to undo and redo configuration and installation of Zowe using automation.